libp2p/jvm-libp2p/tools/simulator/README.md

 ## Description

-This is Gossip simulator which may simulate networks as large as 10000 of peers
+This is Gossip simulator which may simulate networks as large as 10000 peers

 The simulator is _deterministic_.
 That is:
 - yields 100% identical results across different runs with the same configuration and the same random seed